5 Technology recruitment trends in Singapore this 2021

 Cybersecurity needs to be more flexible in addressing threats that are different from each other.
 Gartner described this trend as cybersecurity mesh that would enable cybersecurity measured “to be defined around the identity of a person or thing.”

 Reports from LinkedIn and The Straits Times point to trends of remote working continuing in Asia Pacific beyond the pandemic.
-As more firms embrace technology to facilitate workplace flexibility, we will also start to see newly created jobs and even traditional roles transforming into hybrid profiles requiring tech or digital centric skill sets to better suppot collaboration, communication and connectivity within remote working set ups.
+As more firms embrace technology to facilitate workplace flexibility, we will also start to see newly created jobs and even traditional roles transforming into hybrid profiles requiring tech or digital centric skill sets to better support collaboration, communication and connectivity within remote working set ups.

 In a talent pool as small as Singapore’s tech recruitment market, organisations competing to attract and recruit in-demand talent must know the market worth and motivations of the candidates you’re after.
 Do adopt a pragmatic view of your talent market and set realistic hiring expectations.
 It will be equally important to differentiate yourselves and fiercely retain your talent with winning strategies and well-defined career paths.